Free Union (anarchist organisation)

-The Free Union or Free League (Dutch: Vrije Bond) is an anarchist organisation in the Netherlands and Flanders that was founded in 1990.
+The Free Union or Free League (Dutch: Vrije Bond) is an anarchist organisation in the Netherlands and Belgium that was founded in 1990.
 The Free Union originated from the Business organization Collective Sector (BCS) and the Independent Union of Business Organizations (OVB) in the 1980s.

 Ideology

 When the Free Union was founded, it initially presented itself as "the base organization for self-management and syndicalism", but has recently become less syndicalist and now presents itself as an anarchist organization.
 In its own words, the Vrije Bond strives for "an anarchist society in which a person can determine how to organize life."
 The Free Union aims at the abolition of social classes, borders, the state, and other social relations they deem oppressive.
 The Free Union advocates equality between people, the autonomy of the individual, and self-management and self-governance.
 Additionally, the Free Union is an ecological organisation and advocates a "good environment and vital nature."

 The Free Union is an internationalist organisation, and therefore maintains relations with global anarchist groups and federations.